brainy-minds/Jterator/README.md

 The value of the key "hdf5_filename" can be left empty or set to 'None'.
 It will be filled in by Jterator.
 The program generates a temporary file and writes its filename into the handles descriptor file in order to make it available to the modules.
-Note that the temporary file will currently not get killed when an error occurs.
-This is implemented in this way to allow debugging of the module that broke.
-Make sure to clean up the temporary files manually.
+Note that the temporary file will currently not get killed when an error occurs to allow debugging of the module that broke.
+The temporary directory will be cleaned automatically once you shut down your computer.
 There are two different types of input arguments:
-* *hdf5_location* is an argument that has to be produced upstream in the pipeline by another module, which saved it into the HDF5 file.
+* *hdf5_location* is an argument that has to be produced upstream in the pipeline by another module, which saved the corresponding data into the specified location in the HDF5 file.
 * *parameter* is an argument that is used to control the behavior of the module.
+It is module-specific and hence independent of other modules.
 Note that you can provide the optional "class" key, which asserts the datatype of the passed argument.
 It is language specific, e.g. 'float64' in Python, 'double' in Matlab, 'Array{Float64,2}' in Julia or 'array' in R.